-21. Registration
+22. Registration

-The IPFW Schedule of Classes is published for each semester and is widely distributed on campus and published at the Schedule of Classes Web site, https://oasisinfo.ipfw.edu/pls/prod/xhwschedule.p_selectsubject.
+The IPFW Schedule of Classes is published for each semester and is widely distributed on campus and published at the Oasis web site, www.my.ipfw.edu.
 The printed Schedule of Classes provides detailed current information about:

 - course offerings

 - registration days and times

-- fees and refunds
+- · fees and refunds

 - the semester/session calendar

 - important deadlines

 - final-examination schedules

 - general policies and procedures